 The key is to move beyond just using the AI for one-off tasks and instead build a system where it becomes the central hub for your proposal operations.
 When your content is organized, your templates are solid, and your team knows exactly how to leverage the technology, you create a powerful engine for growth.
 A well-implemented AI deal desk doesn't just speed things up; it introduces a new level of strategy and consistency to your entire sales cycle, ensuring every proposal you send is your best one yet.

-Set Up Your Content Library
+Start by Building Your Content Library

 Your AI is only as smart as the information you give it.
 That's why the first and most critical step is to build a comprehensive content library.
 This is your single source of truth—a centralized, organized repository of all your approved content, from company boilerplate and product specs to case studies and security details.
 By feeding your AI assistant consistent, up-to-date information, you ensure every proposal it generates is accurate and compliant.
 A tool like Iris can even help by proactively flagging outdated content across your systems, making maintenance a breeze.
 This initial setup is the foundation for creating high-quality proposals at scale.